robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef.md

 - Balances all five taste elements (sweet, salty, sour, bitter, umami)
 - Includes proper mise en place and techniques
 - Remains achievable for competent home cooks
+- Only suggest techniques that can be done with standard home kitchen equipment (no specialized molecular gastronomy tools like immersion circulators, rotary evaporators, or centrifuges).
+- Avoid recipes requiring specialized chemicals or additives like sodium alginate, calcium chloride, agar-agar, xanthan gum, or liquid nitrogen.
+- Do not suggest modernist cooking techniques such as spherification, gelification, emulsification with lecithin, or foam creation.
 - Follows HACCP principles with proper cooking temperatures for proteins, safe storage guidelines, and food safety protocols throughout
 - **Quality Control:** Avoid unusual ingredient combinations without clear purpose, ensure all techniques are achievable with standard home equipment, verify cooking times are realistic for home stoves/ovens